You are currently viewing A Year (and a Little More) of Living in the North Country

 Think rural.
 Really rural.

 There are vast stretches of the North Country where there’s no cell reception.
 Where you won’t find gas stations.
 Where you drive for miles and see mostly trees, mountains, and wind turbines.
 This is not a bad thing.
-Unless you forget to fill your gas tank for driving toward a remote destination.
+Unless you forget to fill your gas tank when driving to a remote destination.

 However, don’t get the impression that we live in an off-the-grid cabin.
 Our weird-and-charming little home sits on a lovely street in the small town of Plattsburgh.
 We do have restaurants and culture and stuff.